kamanfi/EscapeFromTeutoburg/README.md

-## EscpareFromTeutoburg
+## Escape From Teutoburg

 ![](images/ReadME/Main.png)

 ### Background

-EscpareFromTeutoburg is a sprite based game of survival, a lone legionnaire nust survived the hordes of monsters as he tries to make it back to Rome
+EscapeFromTeutoburg is a sprite based game of survival, a lone legionnaire nust survived the hordes of monsters as he tries to make it back to Rome

 ### Functionality & MVP